About The Clean Slate Addiction Site

 I hope you find the information on this site empowering, and I want to assure you that you are completely capable of making different choices about substance use at this very moment, and you can solve your substance use problems permanently – with or without my or anyone else’s help.
 You are a human being, you have consciousness, you have volition, don’t let anyone else convince you that you’re animalistic, powerless, or diseased – change will be yours if you focus on a brighter future and put in the work to get there.

 The cleanslate.org offers information and views on addiction.
-We do not give any medical advice other than this: If you think you may need medical detoxification from drugs or alcohol, see a doctor or go to a hospital immediately.
+I do not give any medical advice other than this one sensible piece of advice: If you think you may need medical detoxification from drugs or alcohol, see a doctor or go to a hospital immediately.
 This site, and any services offered by Steven Slate, are not medical services, addiction treatment, or rehabilitation, in any way.
-We take the position that addiction, meaning a destructive pattern of substance use, is not a disease, but instead a freely chosen behavior, therefore we can not offer medical treatment or a “cure”.
-We can only offer information which people with substance use habits can use to make better choices regarding their substance use and lifestyle.
+I take the position that addiction, meaning a destructive pattern of substance use, is not a disease, but instead a freely chosen set of behaviors.
+Therefore I can not offer medical treatment or a “cure,” nor do I think anyone else can medically “treat” a set of choices.
+I can only offer information on what I believe about addiction.
+I think these ideas and information are helpful – it is what allowed me to end my own destructive pattern of substance use.
+I explain the logic behind my opinions, and offer up supporting research wherever possible, but please don’t take my word as gospel and don’t be under the impression that I am a doctor – I am not.
+Let this information inspire you to do some digging and critical thinking yourself.

 This site is sponsored by no one other than me, Steven Slate.
 You may notice that I review some books and programs on this site, but I am not compensated in any way for recommending these.
-The only service I recommend on this site which I do have a financial interest in is The Saint Jude Program (as of October 1st 2011), but I receive no referral fee of any kind.
+The only service I recommend on this site which I do have a financial interest in is The Saint Jude Program (as of October 1st 2011), but I receive no referral fee of any kind for promoting it.

 thecleanslate.org will never share any personal information of our users with anyone.